MiguelgoatMendoza/chess-project/README.md

-# chess-project
+# chess-favourites-assignment
-code for chess project
+Chess Favourites Assignment for Intro to Web Development